PE

 Physical Education Options at UCC

 At UCC we have the privilege of being able to offer our students one of two examination PE courses.
-Please note, both examination courses are theory based with a combination of practical assessments that contribute to the student’s overall final grade.
+Please note, both examination courses are theory based with a combination of practical assessments that contribute to the student’s final grade.
 Students should choose one of our PE courses if they have a true passion for learning about sport, health and wellbeing, in addition to having the sporting ability to succeed in the practical element of each course.
-Both courses are timetabled with 5 lessons over two weeks in addition to their core PE allocation of 3 lessons over two weeks.
-If you wish to be considered for one of these courses, please choose the “PE option” box on the options form.
+Both courses are timetabled with 6 lessons over two weeks in addition to their core PE allocation of 3 lessons over two weeks.
+If you wish to be considered for one of these courses, please choose PE as one of your choices on the options form.

 GCSE Physical Education